 Get help with medical debt and bills in California.

 The state of California has a law known as the California Health and Safety Code, that protects patients by addressing hospital billing as well as ensuring fair pricing policies are in place.
-The law also addresses debt collection practices and protects consumers from aggressive medical debt collectors.
+The law also addresses debt collection practices that could be conducted by hospitals or health care providers.
+It protects consumers from aggressive, maybe even illegal medical debt collectors.
 This 2006 law addresses the items below:

 Protections from medical debt collectors in California

-- Medical providers and hospitals may not charge families without health insurance, and whose household incomes are less than 350 percent of the federal government poverty level and that have few financial assets more than the public price for health care services that is set by California’s Medicaid program (Medi-Cal), Medicare, or another federal or state government-sponsored health care program in which the medical provider or hospital participates, whichever is greatest.
+- Medical providers and hospitals may not charge families without health insurance, and whose household incomes are less than 350 percent of the federal government poverty level and that have few financial assets, more than the public price for health care services.
+Or the provider can’t bill more than an amount that is set by California’s Medicaid program (Medi-Cal), Medicare, or another federal or state government-sponsored health care program in which the medical provider or hospital participates, whichever is greatest.
+So there is a cap in place.

-- If a hospital and patient agree to a payment plan for unpaid medical debts with low-income, uninsured or underinsured patients, then the hospital can’t charge the patient interest.
+- If a hospital and patient agree to a payment plan for unpaid medical debts, which may be offered for low-income, uninsured or underinsured patients, then the hospital can’t charge the patient interest on what is owed.

-- Hospitals need to both must write up their charity care policies, and the notices for these these charity care policies need to be posted in easy to find locations throughout the hospital.
+- Hospitals need to both must write up their charity care policies and make them visible to the public.
+The notices for these these charity care policies need to be posted in easy to find locations throughout the hospital or doctor’s office.
 In addition, health care providers need to also provide patients with notice of their financial options and consumer rights.
 This includes notifying patients of their right to apply for public health coverage, how to access discounted or charity care, medical debt settlement, and other forms of health care assistance.

-- All medical providers and hospitals in California must make reasonable efforts to determine if a patients health insurance will cover their expenses, and they also need to inform patients about public health care and coverage programs for which they may be eligible for assistance, such as Medicaid and the Children’s Health Insurance Program (CHIP).
+- All medical providers and hospitals in California must make reasonable efforts to determine if a patients health insurance will cover their expenses, and they also need to inform patients about public health care and coverage programs for which they may be eligible for assistance.
+Information needs to be provided on options such as Medicaid and the Children’s Health Insurance Program (CHIP).
 They need to provide update information for these programs and tell people how to apply.

 - Hospitals need to provide underinsured and uninsured families with a 150-day period in which debt collection efforts will not occur.
-This timeframe is to allow patients time to negotiate their hospital bills and medical debts before their medical bills are sent to medical debt collectors.
+This timeframe is to allow patients time to negotiate their hospital bills and medical debts if they so choose.
+The goal is to find some type of solution before their medical bills are sent to debt collectors.

 Regulations for California medical collection agencies